How to recycle / dispose plastic bags and film

 Reduce the Use of Plastic Bags

 Single use plastic bags can impact streams, rivers, lakes, oceans and forests and the wildlife that inhabit them.
 Currently there are 15 states, including the District of Columbia, that have adopted plastic bag legislation.
-Montgomery County passed legislation in 2012 requiring retail establishments to charge customers for carryout bags.
-For more information, visit reusable bags and the Montgomery County carryout bag law.
+Montgomery County’s Bring Your Own Bag Law establishes requirements for the use of plastic and paper carryout bags in Montgomery County and took effect on January 1, 2026.
+The law includes a 10-cent tax for paper carryout bags and prohibits the use of plastic carryout bags.

-To reduce plastic bag consumption – always remember to bring your reusable bag when shopping.
+To reduce bag consumption – always remember to bring your reusable bag when shopping.

-As an added benefit, you can save $.05 per bag in Montgomery County every time you shop.
-However, if you choose to purchase a plastic bag when shopping, those funds are provided to the Department of Environmental Protection for programs that help improve and protect the water quality of the streams and rivers in the County.
+As an added benefit, you can save $.10 per paper bag in Montgomery County every time you shop.
+However, if you choose to purchase a paper bag when shopping, the retailer keeps $.05, and $.05 is provided to the Department of Environmental Protection for the Water Quality Protection Charge.
 For more information on these programs, visit Water Quality Protection Charge (WQPC) and Watershed Restoration.

 Reuse Plastic Bags